It’s so hard to leave.

-The American Burka is the story of how I turned a light on the secrets and sorrows that had become my Christian life, and what it took to break away and find freedom.
+The American Burka is about how hard it is to leave violence when the church says what’s happening is okay.
+It’s the story of how I turned a light on the secrets and sorrows that had become my Christian life, and how I discovered the courage to escape and find freedom.

 It’s currently with an editor and I’m seeking representation now.